Cosmogony: Initial state theories

 consensus or standard model of cosmology, a model which successfully predicts details of large scale structure and the CMB.
 While inflation has been successful in developing an initial state for Big Bang models, it does not by itself describe the origin of the universe.
 The rapid expansion erases evidence of physical processes occurring before inflation.

 Quantum cosmology

-Sean M. Carroll, who specializes in theoretical cosmology and field theory, explains two competing explanations for the origins of the singularity, which is the center of a space in which a characteristic is limitless (one example is the singularity of a black hole, where gravity is the characteristic that becomes limitless —infinite).

-When the universe started to expand, the Big Bang occurred, which evidently began the universe.
-The other explanation, the Hartle–Hawking state, held by proponents such as Stephen Hawking, asserts that time did not exist when it emerged along with the universe.
+The universe may have begun with a Big Bang singularity.
+A competing explanation, the Hartle–Hawking state, asserts that time did not exist when it emerged along with the universe.
 This assertion implies that the universe does not have a beginning, as time did not exist "prior" to the universe.
 Hence, it is unclear whether properties such as space or time emerged with the singularity and the known universe.